 The Bureau of Education and Communication is responsible for educating and informing consumers and helping coordinate the communication efforts of the Department through news releases, brochures and other publications, exhibits and displays, and graphics presentations, the Internet, and other multimedia productions.
 Bureau productions are a major component of the Florida Agricultural Promotional Campaign (FAPC), which assists the stateís agricultural community in expanding markets and promoting and selling Florida-grown products.

-During fiscal year 1999-2000, the bureau issued approximately 120 press releases to inform the public about various regulatory and promotional activities of the Department.
-Additional publications regularly produced and distributed by the bureau include: the Departmentís Annual Report; the Consumer Interest newsletter, which deals with consumer education and product safety issues; and Open Lines, the Departmentís employee newsletter.
+During fiscal year 2000-2001, the bureau issued more than 80 press releases to inform the public about various regulatory and promotional activities of the Department.
+Additional publications regularly produced and distributed by the bureau include the Departmentís Annual Report and the Departmentís employee newsletter Open Lines.

 In addition, the bureau produced numerous brochures, booklets and other printed materials pertaining to the varied activities of the Departmentís 12 divisions.
-The bureauís graphics section was involved in the production of more than 160 major/intermediate projects and 200 ancillary projects.
+The bureauís graphics section was involved in the production of more than 120 major/intermediate projects and an additional 150 ancillary projects.
 The bureau also responds to inquiries from the public, and mails out publications and other informational and promotional materials upon request.

 The bureau produces and disseminates informational, educational and promotional audio and video productions, such as television and radio public service announcements, radio programming, television news segments, documentaries, and training videos.

-The 1999 Agricultural-Environmental Leadership Awards video documentary details the progressive environmental efforts of Lykes Bros., Inc., of Okeechobee; Two Rivers Ranch of Thonotosassa; and Suwannee Farms of OíBrien.
+The 2000 Agricultural-Environmental Leadership Awards video documentary details the progressive environmental efforts of Pacific Tomato Growers Ltd., of Palmetto, and Evans Properties of Vero Beach.

-Radio programming during the fiscal year included promotional spots for Florida strawberries, tomatoes, propane gas, and the Florida State Fair, as well as public service announcements promoting the WIC/Farmersí Market Nutrition Program.
+Radio programming during the fiscal year included promotional spots for the Florida State Fair, as well as public service announcements promoting the WIC/Farmersí Market Nutrition Program and community farmersí markets.